festivalslab/edbookfest-mobile/README.md

 events).

 It is served in XML format over HTTP, and again the Book Festival is happy to discuss providing access to other users.
-The XML schema is provided within the /docs folder of this repository, and as above an archive copy of the 2011 XML document will be added to the repository in September 2011.
+The XML schema is provided within the /docs folder of this repository, and as above an archive copy of the 2011 XML document is also available.

 ## Development